What are the Seasons of Planning?

 Financial health check-ups can help you make sure your portfolio and your plan reflect life’s latest changes.
 The Seasons of Planning checklists help to make these “important, but rarely urgent” check-ups part of your routine, as a complement to the account review conversations that you usually have with your financial advisor.

-- What topics regarding your finances would you like to learn more about?
+- What would you like to focus on this year?

-Read the original report Seasons of planning: Spring , 17 May 2023.
+Read the original report, Seasons of Planning: Winter, 6 January 2023.

-This content is a product of the UBS Chief Investment Office.
+This content is a product of the UBS Chief Investment Office (CIO).

 UBS Wealth Way is an approach incorporating Liquidity.
 Longevity.
 Legacy. strategies that UBS Financial Services Inc. and our Financial Advisors can use to assist clients in exploring and pursuing their wealth management needs and goals over different timeframes.
 This approach is not a promise or guarantee that wealth, or any financial results, can or will be achieved.
 All investments involve the risk of loss, including the risk of loss of the entire investment.
 Timeframes may vary.
 Strategies are subject to individual client goals, objectives, and suitability.
 This report has been prepared by UBS Financial Services Inc. (UBS FS).